forestdb/forestdb.org/models/bayesian-data-analysis.md

           (biascoin-model (list false false false false false) bias-weight))) many-biases))

-    (barplot (list all-weights results-for-many-biases) "TTTTT is fair?, by bias-weight parameter")
+    (barplot (list many-biases results-for-many-biases)
+      "TTTTT is fair?, by bias-weight parameter")

 We see that for lower values of `bias-weight`, we get the intuitive ifnerence.